Xenon-Lang-Org/docs/src/security_features.md

 Memory safety is a critical aspect of the Xenon compiler, ensuring that programs do not encounter common memory-related vulnerabilities such as buffer overflows, use-after-free errors, and null pointer dereferences.

-### Ownership and Borrowing

-Inspired by Rust's ownership model, Xenon enforces strict rules on how memory is accessed and managed.
-Each piece of data has a single owner, and the compiler ensures that references to data do not outlive the data they point to.

-### No Null Pointers
+### No Memory Usage

-Xenon does not allow null pointers, eliminating a common source of bugs and security vulnerabilities.
+Xenon does not allow memory usage, which is very safe, eliminating a common source of bugs and security vulnerabilities.

 ## Type Safety